The Fast Set: Plot

-As described in a review in a film magazine, Richard Sones (Dexter), novelist, prefers the company of intellectuals, while his wife Margaret (Compson) prefers a fast set.
-Differences in tastes and a lack of understanding of each begin to alienate them, and Ernest Steele (Menjou), leader of the fast set, hastens the crisis by making love to Margaret.
-As an object lesson to his wife, Richard brings Mona (Pitts), a woman of the streets, to his wife's dinner party and tells the guests that her presence should not be resented as she is a professional in the same game they play as amateurs.
+As described in a review in a film magazine, Richard Sones, novelist, prefers the company of intellectuals, while his wife Margaret prefers a fast set.
+Differences in tastes and a lack of understanding of each begin to alienate them, and Ernest Steele, leader of the fast set, hastens the crisis by having sex with Margaret.
+As an object lesson to his wife, Richard brings Mona, a woman of the streets, to his wife's dinner party and tells the guests that her presence should not be resented as she is a professional in the same game they play as amateurs.
 Margaret decides upon a divorce until she learns that Steele is not eager to marry her.
 Steele then takes a hand, convincing Richard that he has been too inattentive and showing him how to win back his wife, who really loves him.

 Preservation

-With no prints of The Fast Set located in any film archives, it is considered a lost film.
+The Fast Set is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.